BobyMCbobs/getnewip/README.txt

 -- Installing --

-  Simply run './install.sh' to launch the installer following the steps to setup getnewhomeip how you want it.
+  Simply run './install.sh' (or 'bash install.sh') to launch the installer following the steps to setup getnewhomeip how you want it.

   -- Configurations --